Intended for healthcare professionals

 DERMABOND™ PRINEO™ Skin Closure System

 The DERMABOND™ PRINEO™ Skin Closure System offers a powerful, non-invasive alternative to traditional skin sutures and staples.
-It combines the strength, flexibility, and microbial protection of DERMABOND ADVANCED™ Topical Skin Adhesive with a secure, latex-free, self-adhering mesh to facilitate optimal skin closure and healing.1-7A In a clinical study, the DERMABOND™ PRINEO™ System was associated with a better cosmetic outcome than conventional suturing in skin closure.
-8B
+It offers strong, protected closure for optimal wound healing1-3 and protects against bacteria penetration.1A-C In a clinical study, the DERMABOND™ PRINEO™ System was associated with a better cosmetic outcome than conventional suturing in skin closure.4D

 References